MathiasFrost/Svelte.Data/README.md

 # Svelte.StoresPlus - _SvelteKit_

-Utilities aiming to make it quick and easy to create Svelte stores with advanced functionality sich as history management; async data and storage.
+Building blocks aiming to make it quick and easy to create Svelte stores with advanced functionality sich as history management; async data and storage.

 # Examples

-## _Bread and butter_ `Writable` from `Promise` with history Management
+## `Writable` from `Promise` with history Management

-**Note**: `postinstall` will add an example wrapper for creating this type of store in `src/lib/example/writableAsyncHistoric`

 ### Common use case